Find your flight emissions quickly and easily!

 The maps we generate use a projection (the equidistant azimuthal projection) with the following properties:

-All the red lines (or more generally, all lines through the centre) are in the same scale, i.e. a route which is twice as long on the map is also twice as long in reality, etc. This is further illustrated by the circles showing flight distances causing emissions of 1000, 2000,... kg.
+All the straight lines from the centre are in the same scale, i.e. a route which is twice as long on the map is also twice as long in reality, etc. This is further illustrated by the circles showing flight distances causing emissions of 1000, 2000,... kg.

 You may recognize the initial map.
-A slight variation, with the North Pole in the centre, is what is used in the logotype of the United Nations.
+This projection, with the North Pole in the centre, is what is used in the logotype of the United Nations.